Voluntary Assisted Dying Bill 2021, Second Reading Speech

 A doctor can refuse because they have a conscientious objection to voluntary assisted dying, or because they are unwilling or unable to perform the duties of a Coordinating Practitioner.

 To be eligible to act as a Coordinating Practitioner, a doctor must be highly experienced.
-They must either be a specialist, an overseas-trained specialist or a general practitioner who has practised as a GP for at least 10 years.
+They must either be a specialist, an overseas-trained specialist or a practitioner with general registration who has practised for at least 10 years.
 The doctor must also have completed training approved by the Health Secretary which will cover eligibility criteria and how to identify risk factors for pressure or duress.

 If the doctor accepts the First Request, the doctor becomes the Coordinating Practitioner.